Marie Mansfield

-In 1953 Mansfield went 10–12 with 143 strikeouts and a 2.82 ERA, tying with Faut for the most strikeouts in the season.
+In 1953, Mansfield went 10–12 with 143 strikeouts and a 2.82 ERA, tying with Faut for the most strikeouts in the season.
 Fourth place Rockford faced second place Grand Rapids in the first round of the best-of-three series.
 Rockford was the winner in Game 1 by a 9–2 score, but Earlene Risinger pitched a 2–0 shutout to lead the Chicks in Game 2, while Dorothy Mueller held off the Peaches on eight hits in the final game, to send Grand Rapids into the finals.

 Mansfield had a 5–8 record in 1954, finishing seventh in ERA (3.27) and ninth in strikeouts, during what turned out to be the league's final season.
 With five teams in the circuit, the only team not to make it to the postseason was the last place Rockford Peaches.

 In a five-season career, Mansfield collected a 34–42 record and a 3.33 ERA in 92 pitching appearances.
 She went 1–2 in three postseason games, even though she posted a solid 0.86 ERA in 21 innings of work.

 Following her baseball career Mansfield returned to her homeland of Jamaica Plain and worked as a keypunch operator at a number of firms.
 After retiring, she became an active collaborator of the AAGPBL Players Association.
 With former AAGPBL pitcher June Peppas at the helm, the association was largely responsible for the opening of a permanent display at the Baseball Hall of Fame and Museum in Cooperstown, New York, which was unveiled in 1988 to honor the entire All-American Girls Professional Baseball League.

+Mansfield died in Lowell, Massachusetts, on January 28, 2024, at the age of 92.